Copa Bicentenario: History

 In Peru, there has never been a championship with the exception of the Copa de Campeones del Perú which was formed in 1919.
 Many attempts were made to create a championship for both Liga 1 and Liga 2 teams but all have been kept inactive.
 The Copa Bicentenario was the first championship formed, along with the Supercopa Peruana to give teams more competition.
 The tournament was named after the "Bicentennial" in honor of the bicentennial of Peruvian Independence in 1821.

 Due to the 2019 Copa América, at the end of the 2019 Liga 1's Apertura, the tournament was played, with the participation of the 18 teams of the Liga 1, and 12 teams of the Liga 2.
 The winners qualified for the 2020 Copa Sudamericana.
 The tournament uses a Group Stage round-robin system, where the top two teams of each group advance to the knockout stage.
 Liga 1 champions, Sporting Cristal lost to Liga 2 team, Atlético Grau.
 Surprisingly, Atletico Grau won the tournament, defeating Sport Huancayo.
 They would later be promoted to the Liga 1.

 In 2020, the Copa Bicentenario was canceled due to the COVID-19 pandemic.
 Unlike the Group Stage round-robin format of the first edition, the tournament changed to a bracket system with two rounds.
 The first round was between all teams, in which the winners advance to the final round, another bracket starting off with the Round of 16.
 Defending champions of the 2020 Liga 1, Sporting Cristal won the tournament.
 On August 23, it was announced that the Copa Bicentenario was canceled in order for the Peru national football team to focus on their 2022 FIFA World Cup play-off with Australia, along with reforms made to Peruvian football by the FPF.

 Due to the 2024 Copa América, at the end of the 2024 Liga 1's Apertura, the Copa Bicentenario will be played once again, with the participation of the 18 teams of the Liga 1, and 18 teams of the Liga 2.
 The winners will qualify for the 2025 Copa Sudamericana.
 However, the Copa Bicentenario was eventually cancelled and will no longer continue.
-The tournament was replaced by the Copa LFP - FPF in 2025 as Peru's national cup competition after not being played in 3 years.
+The tournament was replaced by the Copa de la Liga in 2025 as Peru's national cup competition after not being played in 3 years.